logo

 Net Milk Sales

 This farm is a Tatua supplier.
-Milk income is based on receiving a total of $9.00/kg MS, (advance and deferred), on 100,000 kg MS from June 2023 to May 2024.
-This is net of Dairy NZ levy of $0.036/kg MS. *This milk income is the farmers best estimate of their likely net milk sales.
+Milk income is conservatively based on receiving a total of $10.00/kg MS, (advance and deferred), on 97,000 kg MS from June 2024 to May 2025.
+The milk price received for 2023-24 was $11.12/kg MS. This is net of Dairy NZ levy of $0.036/kg MS. *This milk income is the farmers best estimate of their likely net milk sales.
 It may or may not be out of date based on new information from Dairy Companies.
 It does not necessarily reflect DairyNZs milk price forecast.

 Net Dairy Livestock Sales